DCMLab/standards/docs/source/tutorial/first_phrase.rst

 curly brackets ``{}``.
 They may stand alone or be the last character of a chord label.

+.. note

+   The term phrase, here, is not used in the Schenkerian sense.
+If you are coming from this tradition, maybe think of "grouping structure" instead.
+What our phrase labels demarcate basically corresponds to the punctuation that musicians use, for example, to know where to breathe or where to begin during a rehearsal.
+Cadences, in principle, occur rarely without a phrase ending but many phrases end without a cadence.

 The opening bracket is put on a phrase's first event, so the previous Beethoven example would actually start like this: